ZiaDev/Pg-essential-dev/README.md

 It will add few prototype functions to pg.Client

 # Features
 pg-essential doesn't manage the connection pool for you.
 The connection will be maintained by the developer it self.
 It adds number of helper functions to your client object.
 Getting the connection from pool or closing the connection and giving it back to the pool will be the responsibilty of the developer. pg-essential will not do such things for you.
-However you can look into the examples code to how to achieve all this.
+However you can look into the code examples below to see how to achieve all this.

-Function provided by pg-essential.
 The test.js file contains all the code examples that are required to execute these function.
 Below are some explanation about each function.

 ## fetchOne: ##
 This function will return a Promise and the result of this Promise will be a single object, which is the first row of your query's result.

 ## execute: ##
-The execute function simply execute the query and will return a promise containing the result object.
+The execute function simply execute the query and will return a promise containing the result.

 ## fetchAll: ##